SERVICE NO: 5223

 Once in Egypt.
-John was transferred to 57th Battalion and left Alexandria with them arriving in France on 30 June 1916.
-The following month he had mumps and admitted to the 24th General Hospital at Étaples.
-Discharged from hospital on 24 August, he didn’t return to the 57th Battalion, instead joining the 58th Battalion as a stretcher bearer on 29 August 1916. .
-On 26 January 1917, the 58th Battalion were at Delville Wood Camp on the Somme.
+John transferred to the 57th Battalion prior to leaving for France.
+The battalion arrived in France on 30 June 1916.
+The following month he had mumps and was admitted to the 24th General Hospital at Étaples.
+Discharged from hospital on 24 August, he didn’t return to the 57th Battalion, instead he joined the 58th Battalion as a stretcher-bearer on 29 August 1916.
+On 26 January 1917, the 58th Battalion was at Delville Wood Camp on the Somme.

 On that day, in January, John wrote to his mother and told her of the snow.
-He was grateful of a Christmas gift of socks and a scarf from home.
-He told a little of his time over the eight months he’d been at war,
+He was grateful for a Christmas gift of socks and a scarf from home.
+He told her a little of his time over the eight months he’d been at war,

-During April 1917, the 58th Battalion were at Mametz on the Somme.
+In April 1917, the 58th Battalion was at Mametz on the Somme.
 They remained there until 8 May when they moved to Bapaume and the Beugny-Vaulx line.
-By 11 May, the 58th Battalion were on the front at the Hindenburg Line.
+By 11 May, the 58th Battalion was on the front at the Hindenburg Line.

 Between 2:00 am and 4.30 am on the morning of 11 May, John received a severe wound to his leg from a shell.
 He was placed on a stretcher but insisted on walking.
 The South Australian Field Ambulance then took him to the 3rd Casualty Clearance Station.
-His wounds were so severe he was transferred to the No. 3 Ambulance Train to go to the 1st South African General Hospital at Abbeville, arriving on 16 May.
-On arrival, there was no choice but to amputate John’s leg, but he haemorrhaged and on 19 May, he died.
+His wounds were so severe he was transferred to the No. 3 Ambulance Train to go to the 1st South African General Hospital at Abbeville, arriving on 16 May, fives after the injury occurred.
+On arrival, there was no choice but to amputate John’s leg, but he haemorrhaged and he died on 19 May.